pretix/pretix/doc/api/resources/vouchers.rst

    :query integer variation: If set, only vouchers attached to the variation with the given ID will be shown.
    :query integer quota: If set, only vouchers attached to the quota with the given ID will be shown.
    :query string tag: If set, only vouchers with the given tag will be shown.
+   :query integer subevent: Only return vouchers of the sub-event with the given ID
    :query string ordering: Manually set the ordering of results.
 Valid fields to be used are ``id``, ``code``,
                            ``max_usages``, ``valid_until``, and ``value``.
 Default: ``id``
    :param organizer: The ``slug`` field of the organizer to fetch